 In these verses, we may get some insight as to why Paul had to write about this subject in the first place.
-There may have been some women who claimed benevolence whose only qualification was widowhood but who were not living the Christian life.
-Paul is clear about who should not be put on this list for regular assistance:
+There may have been some women who claimed the church's benevolence whose only qualification was widowhood but who were not living the Christian life.
+Paul was clear about who should not be put on the list for regular assistance:

-- Any widow under sixty years of age.
+- Any widow under 60 years of age.

-- Those who go back to worldly living and sexual immorality.
+- Those who returned to worldly living and sexual immorality after losing their husbands.

-- The "pledge" in verse 12 is not the promise not to remarry.
-It is to be faithful to Christ.
-Some younger widows are falling away from their original commitment to Christ by marrying pagans and espousing their religions.
-In addition to this, some who do not remarry and live from benevolence are wasting their time as busy-bodies and gossips.
+- The "pledge" in verse 12 was not a promise to avoid remarriage.
+It was the promise to be faithful to Christ.
+Some younger widows were falling away from their original commitment to Christ by marrying pagans and espousing their religion.
+In addition to this, some who did not remarry but lived from benevolence were wasting their time as busybodies and gossips.

-Paul then summarizes by saying he wants young widows to marry rather than be placed on the benevolence list.
-Young widows on this list may not be motivated to marry, may waste their time, or be drawn to sexual sin or marriage to non-Christians.
-He advises them to remarry, raise families, and care for their homes and remain faithful to the Lord.
-This type of life was noble and blessed by God.
+Paul then summarizes his instructions by saying that he wanted young widows to remarry rather than be placed on the benevolence list.
+Young widows on this list were less motivated to marry, but rather wasted their time or were drawn to sexual sin or marriage to non-Christians.
+Paul advises them to remarry, raise families, care for their homes and remain faithful to the Lord.
+This type of life, he said, was noble and blessed by God.